Travel Social Worker Overcomes, Empowers Others

 While he enjoys the school setting, Odin is in the process of building his clinical hours so he can obtain his clinical license, perhaps in a year.
 He's open to new practice settings and is discovering that travelers have a unique opportunity to try different facets of social work in various parts of the country.

-"Knowing what you're comfortable with and having an idea of what traveling looks like will give you a head start," Odin said.
 "And don't be afraid to call the recruiters.
 They're there to help you.
 Let them give you some advice and show you your situation on paper.
 Ask about the finances and taxes."

 As for a travel bucket list, Odin said he's open to going just about anywhere and looks forward to working with Chris to see what's available after his current assignment ends in June.
 Wherever he goes, he'll be on a mission, using his survivor experience as motivation and travel assignments as a way to continue his journey to new places and experiences.